 Despite repeated requests from the CAP Compliance team to remove the unauthorised health claims, Protein World continues to feature them on the proteinworld.com website.

 Due to Protein World’s continued non-compliance and disregard for the CAP Code, the CAP Compliance team took the decision to place its company details on this section of the ASA website on 10 April 2018.
-These details shall remain in place until Protein World has removed the unauthorised health claims from proteinworld.com to ensure compliance with the CAP Code.
+This page was reviewed on 10 May 2021, and shall remain in place until Protein World has removed the unauthorised health claims from proteinworld.com to ensure compliance with the CAP Code.